thentso/flask-ocr/SUBMISSION.md

 The application is fully functional and ready for testing.
 Users can:
 - Upload images (PNG, JPG, JPEG, GIF, BMP, WebP)
 - Extract text using OCR technology
-- View results in a clean, modern interface
+- View results on same page

 ### 2. Implementation Writeup + OCR Approach